hashmapinc/nifi-simulator-bundle/README.md

 1. *Simulator Configuration File* - This is the location on disk where the TSimulus configuration file is located
 2. *Print Header* - This is a boolean value which will indicate whether or not the **name,ts,value** header is printed in the flowfile

-The intention of this processor is to be used along with the new Record-based processors in Nifi.
+The intention of this processor is to be used along with the new Record-Based processors in Apache NiFi.
 A suggestion would be to use the following Avro schema in the Schema Registry controller service and then use the record processors to further operate on the data.

     {
       "name": "simulatorFormat",